 User can return to local control with the press of any front panel keys, but it is extremely important to note that this should be done ONLY when nothing is being sent or transferred between the instrument and the connected PC.
-Any interruptions during transfer may delay the communication process.
+Any interruptions during transfer may delay the communication process, and in some cases freeze the instrument.
 For large waveforms transmission, be it sending or receiving, please allow at least 15 seconds before pressing any front panel keys to return to local mode.
 The instrument needs the additional time to completely generate or send the waveform.